Herm71/jc-eleventy/src/posts/joshua-tree-mojave-desert.md

 {% galleryImage "./src/assets/images/jt-town/wait-here.jpg", "image of art chair", "Have a seat" %}
 {% galleryImage "./src/assets/images/jt-town/pappy-harriet-wall.jpg", "image of bottles in a wall", "The wall at Pappy and Harriet's" %}
 {% galleryImage "./src/assets/images/jt-town/san-bernardino-mountains.jpg", "image of San Bernardino Mountains with snow", "Looking west at the San Bernardino Mountains" %}
-{% galleryImage "./src/assets/images/jt-town/roadrunner.jpg", "image of a roadrunner", "Meep meep" %}
 {% endgallery %}

 ## Transmission

-Several miles outside town is the [Mojave Moon Ranch](https://www.themojavemoon.com/), a private space that hosts a majestic 28ft tall concrete sculpture called [Transmission](https://www.themojavemoon.com/tranmission), by multiplidisciplanary artist [Daniel Popper](https://danielpopper.com/).
-While the property is private (it's available for booking, AirBnB, etc.), they have been kind enough to provide, a [public viewing location](https://maps.app.goo.gl/XxDK6Bej2ZcdV2ZQ7) so cheapskates like me can enjoy its majesticity.
+A few miles outside town is the [Mojave Moon Ranch](https://www.themojavemoon.com/), a private space that hosts a majestic 28ft tall concrete sculpture called [Transmission](https://www.themojavemoon.com/tranmission), by multiplidisciplanary artist [Daniel Popper](https://danielpopper.com/).
+While the sculpture is on private property, they have been kind enough to provide a [public viewing location](https://maps.app.goo.gl/XxDK6Bej2ZcdV2ZQ7) so cheapskates like me can enjoy its majesticity.

 {% image "./src/assets/images/transmission/transmission.jpg", "Transmission sculpture", "Love, peace and unity", "image-align-wide", "(min-width: 30em) 50vw, 100vw" %}